WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

 Following closely is the Day of Atonement.
 By now you should be entering the work of the Holy Spirit as He brings to the surface the wickedness of your personality and is helping you confess these things and get delivered from them.
 This is a work of reconciliation to the Father.
 We have been reconciled legally through the blood of the cross.
 Now we are being reconciled in actuality as we learn righteousness, holiness, and stern obedience to the Father.

-Our heart even after we are saved is desperately wicked, not just wicked but desperately wicked.
+Even after we are saved, our heart is desperately wicked, not just wicked, but desperately wicked.
 Have you noticed that?
 The Lord Jesus is ready today to remove that wickedness from your heart.

 As we “come out from among them” and purge ourselves of all filthiness of the flesh and spirit, perfecting holiness in the fear of God, we are received of God and become His sons and daughters.